Inverse moment of the $B$-meson quasi distribution amplitude: Introduction

 \section{Introduction}

-The structure of a high energy hadron can be depicted by nonperturbative functions like parton distribution functions (PDFs), light-cone distribution amplitudes (LCDA), etc. Because of their nonperturbative nature, parton distributions cannot be calculated with perturbation theory but should be either extracted from experimental data or evaluated with nonperturbative methods like lattice QCD.
+The structure of a high energy hadron can be depicted by nonperturbative functions like parton distribution functions (PDFs), light-cone distribution amplitudes (LCDA), etc. Because of their nonperturbative nature, parton distributions cannot be calculated with perturbation theory, instead, should be either extracted from experimental data or evaluated with nonperturbative methods like lattice QCD.
 However, parton distributions are defined with matrix elements of nonlocal operators located on the light-cone, which cannot be simulated on the lattice.

 In recent years, it was pointed out that the difficulties of simulating parton physics on a Euclidean lattice can be overcome by employing the Large Momentum Effective Theory (LaMET) proposed by X. Ji~\cite{Ji:2013dva}.
-The idea underlying LaMET is to introduce quasi distributions, which are defined with matrix elements of equal-time nonlocal operators.
-The quasi distribution, when boosting to infinite momentum frame, i.e., $P_3\to \infty$ with $P_3$ being the hadron momentum on the third direction (moving direction), can be reduced to a light-cone distribution.
-The quasi distribution and its light-cone counterpart are related by a matching relation and the matching coefficient can be calculated with perturbative QCD since the difference between quasi and light-cone distributions is accompanied with a hard momentum scale $P_3\gg \Lambda_{\mathrm{QCD}}$.
+The idea underlying LaMET is to introduce quasidistributions, which are defined with matrix elements of equal-time nonlocal operators.
+The quasi distribution, when boosting to infinite momentum frame, i.e., $P_3\to \infty$ with $P_3$ being the hadron momentum on the moving direction, can be reduced to a light-cone distribution.
+The quasidistribution and its light-cone counterpart are related by a matching relation and the matching coefficient can be calculated with perturbative QCD since the difference between quasi and light-cone distributions is accompanied with a hard momentum scale $P_3\gg \Lambda_{\mathrm{QCD}}$.
 In recent years, LaMET has been applied on the lattice calculation of PDFs, LCDAs, etc., for various hadrons.
 For recent reviews of LaMET, see e.g.~\cite{Cichy:2018mum,Ji:2020ect}.
-Other related approaches including pseudo distributions~\cite{Radyushkin:2017cyf,Radyushkin:2019mye}, lattice cross sections~\cite{Ma:2017pxb}, etc.
+Other related approaches include pseudo distributions~\cite{Radyushkin:2017cyf,Radyushkin:2019mye}, lattice cross sections~\cite{Ma:2017pxb}, etc.